SLuo490/geocoding/README.md

 I used `HTML`, `CSS`, `ReactJS`, `Bootstrap`

 ## Setup
+- `git clone`the url to your terminal
-- download or clone the repository
+- `cd geocoding` to the geocoding folder
 - run `npm install`
 - run `npm start`
 - add `.env` file to the root directory and add api key to access geosupport's api